ksu-is/PyPlayer/README.md

 # PyPlayer
 “PyPlayer” is a Python-Based desktop music player application that would be designed to let users browse and ply their local music files with a nice clean graphical interface
 This is my first edit in the ReadMe.md for Sprint 1

+Edit:
+Initialize project structure with main.py, gui.py, and player.py to prepare foundation for PyPlayer development